Worm castings, or in other words… worm poop.

-From what I can tell, vermicast is supposed to be the name for a refined product of castings, and vermicompost the more rough and ready mix of earthworm castings and partially decomposed organic waste – just like a typical compost bin with food waste.
+From what I can tell, vermicast is supposed to be the name for a refined product of castings, and vermicompost is the more rough and ready mix of earthworm castings and partially decomposed organic waste (just like a typical compost bin with food waste).

 If vermicast is the triple-filtered Russian vodka, then I guess vermicompost is the bathtub moonshine.

 But then, they seem to be sold under the names interchangeably, so who’s to say?